GitauHarrison/notes/search/install_elasticsearch_linode.md

 }
 ```

 Notice that I am using `http` and not `https`.
 At this stage, I have not been able to enable the use of `https` since using it throws the SSL Error.
-To ensure that the server is working correctly, you can issue a `Model.reindex()` command in your shell to update the indces used by the service before testing the search feature.
+To ensure that the server is working correctly, you can issue a `Model.reindex()` command in your shell to update the indices used by the service before testing the search feature.